Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * *BOPAlgo_AlertUnableToRemoveTheFeature* - the warning alert is given to inform the user the removal of the feature is not possible.
 The algorithm will still try to remove the other features;
 * *BOPAlgo_AlertRemoveFeaturesFailed* - the error alert is given in case if the operation was aborted by the unknown reason.

-For more information on the error/warning reporting system please see the chapter @ref occt_algorithms_ers "Errors and warnings reporting system" of Boolean operations user guide.
+For more information on the error/warning reporting system, see the chapter @ref occt_algorithms_ers "Errors and warnings reporting system" of Boolean operations user guide.

 <b>Parallel processing mode</b> - allows running the algorithm in parallel mode obtaining the result faster.